hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-header.md

 | 7             | not used                                            |
 | 8-11          | indexable byte fields (no pointers): low 2 bits are low 2 bits of size in bytes |
 | 12-15         | compiled methods: low 2 bits are low 2 bits of size in bytes.
 The number of literals is specified in method header, followed by the indexable bytes that store byte codes. |

+See the [object formats](/02_imgseg/object-formats/) page for information how these formats translate into Squeak 5.

 The `size in words` field is used to store the object size unless it exceeds 64 words.